wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 Sequencing technologies also vary in the accuracy of base-calls.
 This accuracy is measured using quality or Q scores and they represent the probability that a base-call is incorrect.
 A higher Q-score is better.
-The most commonly used cut-off value is Q30 which corresponds with an incorrect base-call probability of 1 in 1000 and therfore an accuracy of 99.9%.
+The most commonly used cut-off value is Q30 which corresponds with an incorrect base-call probability of 1 in 1000 and therefore an accuracy of 99.9%.

 :::{figure} images/Week5/sequencing-technology.jpg